(To read the previous chapter of Strength, click here)

 “You… I… heh.
 Hah.
 Ahahahahaha!”
 Matthew began laughing hysterically.
 Lilina took advantage of this opening by casting a thunder tome, which Matthew narrowly dodged.
 “Oh, it is on now, m’lady,” Matthew said, drawing his dagger once more.
 He charged and slashed at her with a clearly telegraphed overhead strike.
 After she sidestepped his attack, he drew his other dagger and slashed her side, leaving a small cut.
 “Aaahhhhh!”
 Lilina cried out in pain, clutching the wound.
 Matthew took the opportunity to retreat and put some distance between them.
 “You’re at your most vulnerable when you think you have the upper hand,” Matthew lectured, “If you let yourself think you’ve won while your enemy still lives, you’ve already lost.”
 “Shut up!”
 Lilina shouted.
 “I know I said we’d go until one of us can’t fight,” Matthew said, “But since I’m such a nice guy, I’ll let you give up if you say please.”
 “No!”
 Lilina said, “Never!
 I’ll show you that I am strong!”
 “Well, I’m waiting,” Matthew said.
 “I’ll show you!”
 Lilina shouted.
 She opened her tome and recited its incantation, causing a fireball to manifest over several seconds, which she then launched at Matthew who dodged it easily.
 “I thought you said you got better at casting,” Matthew taunted, as she prepared to launch another fireball, “If anything, you seem to have gotten slower.”
 He dodged the next fireball.
 “Well, it’s kind of hard when I’m bleeding out!” she retorted.
 “Oh please,” Matthew said, “A cut that shallow should hardly be bleeding anymore.”
 Another fireball formed over Lilina’s head.
 “And besides, you’d better get used to casting while injured.
 Your daddy won’t be able to protect you from every stray arrow and lightning bolt on the battlefield.”
 He jumped out of the way of the third fireball, then yawned to emphasize how easy it was.

 “Since you’re not going to end this,” he said, twirling his daggers, “I guess I’ll have to!”
-He could easily close the distance between them before she got the chance to cast another spell.
-And then, the fight would be over.
+He could easily close the distance between them and end the fight before she got the chance to cast another spell.
 Or so he thought.
-As he charged towards her, she launched another fireball at him with speed rivalling a veteran mage.
+As he charged towards her, she launched another fireball at him with speed rivaling a veteran mage.
 He was too surprised to dodge – not just by the attack, but by the realization that Lilina had intentionally drawn out her spell-casting to trick him into thinking she couldn’t defend herself.
 And he fell for it.
 With no time to avoid her attack, Matthew closed his eyes and braced himself.
 The fire burned, but he’d been through worse.
 He opened his eyes, expecting to see Lilina casting another spell, but instead, she was running towards him, hand clenched into a fist.
 He stepped backward just in time to avoid her most unladylike attack, but she opened her fist to reveal another fireball.
 But Matthew was through underestimating her; he sidestepped her attack and swept her leg out from under her, knocking her to the ground exactly as he had at the start of the bout.
 Before she could cast another spell, he kicked the fire tome out of her hand.
 He pointed his dagger at her menacingly as he stood over her.
 “It’s over,” he said.
-Or so he thought.

 “You put up a good fight,” Matthew said, “I never would’ve imagined that you’d be able to trick me, let alone twice.
 I’m proud of you Lilina.
 I really am.
 I knew you were smart, but I didn’t know that you were this clever.
 But now that I do, I hope you’re smart enough to know that you’re not more clever than I am.”
 “Wh-what do you mean?”
 Lilina asked, innocently. ” “Being clever is my job,” Matthew said, “and it’s the one thing I’m good at.
 But even against a fool, you should never try the same trick thrice.
 You think you I’m vulnerable because you think I think I have the upper hand.
 Which means that you think you have the upper hand, which makes you vulnerable.”
 “But if you think that, doesn’t that mean you think you have the upper hand, and are therefore vulnerable?”
 Lilina asked.
 “Maybe,” Matthew said, “I guess we won’t know for sure until you try to attack me with that Thunder tome you have tucked away.”
 “Oh,” Lilina said.
 He had seen through her plan.
 “Any last words?”
 Matthew asked, “Something more dignified than just ‘oh’, I hope.”
 “Yeah,” Lilina said, smiling deviously, “Just one.”
 “Well, that’s three words, but-” “Leila”